cassa10/challenge-api/README.md

     >docker-compose exec web <*command*>

+(If you need another container config, edit docker-compose.yml file)

 ## High-level explanation of runDocker.sh

 - Build image of API

 - Execute docker compose and start containers with configuration at docker-compose.yml